14th Division (Imperial Japanese Army): Siberia and Manchuria

 In April 1918, the 14th Division was one of the Japanese divisions earmarked for the Japanese intervention in Siberia, actually starting to participate in August 1919.
 In March–May 1920, the 3rd Battalion of the IJA 2nd Infantry Regiment stationed at Nikolayevsk-on-Amur was massacred by Bolshevik irregulars in what came to be known as the Nikolaevsk Incident (尼港事件, Niko Jiken).
 The 14th division has returned to Japan in August–November 1920.

 In March 1925, the 66th Infantry Regiment was disbanded, and replaced by the Matsumoto-based IJA 50th Infantry Regiment.
 Also, the 27th infantry brigade headquarters was moved from Mito to Utsunomiya while 28th infantry brigade headquarters transferred to Takasaki.
 The 14th Division was deployed to Ryojun in the Kwantung Leased Territory in April 1927.
-Units from the division were deployed to Jinan and Tsingtao in 1928 in the aftermath of the Jinan Incident.
+Units from the division were deployed to Jinan and Qingdao in 1928 in the aftermath of the Jinan Incident.
 The 14th Division returned to Japan in 1929.

 In 1932, the 14th Division was again deployed to Manchuria under the aegis of the Kwantung Army and was involved in the January 28 Incident.
 It also participated in the March 1932 Mukden Incident.
 Its 2nd battalion of the 2nd Infantry regiment also participated in the Battle of Rehe in May 1932.
 The 14th Division was withdrawn back to Japan in 1934.